brimdata/super/book/src/super-sql/types/intro.md

 [errors](error.md) and [types](type.md).

-The syntax of individual literal values as well as types follows the [SUP format](../../formats/sup.md) in that any legal SUP value is also a valid SuperSQL literal.
+The syntax of individual literal values as well as types follows the [TSUP format](../../formats/tsup.md) in that any legal TSUP value is also a valid SuperSQL literal.

 Likewise, any SUP type is also valid type syntax, which may be used in [cast](../expressions/cast.md) expressions or